Support Page Content

 Sands had applied to obtain a kiosk in the DoCo (Downtown Commons) area, but, appreciating the concept of a Sacramento superhero, DoCo and the City of Sacramento offered him the opportunity for a store.

 The store in DoCo has the comic series and other "Impound" merchandise, including coloring books for the younger set.
-The SacBee featured an article about this young entrepreneur.
+For more about this creative entrepreneur, check out this article by Jonathan Morales.

 John Sercu is an experienced Chairman and CEO with a demonstrated history of building teams, accelerating growth and turnarounds.
 M&A philosophy is to mentor leaders and provide infrastructure to help companies scale faster.
 John is skilled in Sales, Customer Relationship Management (CRM), Team Building, Technical Recruiting, and Software as a Service (SaaS).
 He earned a BS in Business from Sac State, followed by completing a Graduate Management Program from the University of Washington.

 Sadie St Lawrence is the Founder and CEO of Women in Data, the #1 Community for Women in AI and Tech.
 Women in Data is a community of over 20,000 individuals and has representation in 17 countries and 50 cities.

 She has trained over 350,000 people in data science and is the course developer for the Machine Learning Certification for UC Davis.

 Her work has been featured in USA Today, Dataversity, and she is the recipient of the Outstanding Service Award, 10 Most Admired Business Women to Watch in 2021, and has been listed as a Top 21 Influencer in Data.